-45 May the parties agree to private arbitration of employment disputes?
+47 May the parties agree to private arbitration of employment disputes?

 No. Private arbitration over employment matters is not allowed under Chinese law.
 The law encourages the parties to resolve their disputes by way of friendly negotiation.
+Mediation is also encouraged as a way to resolve disputes.
 Further, the law specifically mandates arbitration at government-controlled labour arbitration organisations if there is any dispute between the employer and employee for most causes of action.
 If a party disagrees with the arbitration award granted by the labour arbitration organisation, such party may challenge such award within a certain period of time by filing a lawsuit with the competent people's court, though some arbitration awards may not be challenged by the employer depending on the amount or subject matter at issue.